gravieinc/gravie-developer-test/README.md

 You can get started by signing up for an API key [here](https://www.giantbomb.com/api/).

-Note: You'll most likely need to use the social media technique for logging in.
+Note: You'll most likely need to use the social media technique for logging in (2022-05-16: confirmed this works with google.)
+Once you're logged in, go back to the [API page](https://www.giantbomb.com/api/) to access your key.

 ### Resources